joelparkerhenderson/ways-of-working/README.md

 * What did I accomplish yesterday?
 * What will I do today?
 * What obstacles are impeding my progress?

+Have a strong signal to end:

+* For example, one person says 3, 2, 1, then everyone claps

+<h2><a name="standdowns">For standdowns</a></h2>

+For standdowns and similar check-out briefing meetings, here are some examples.

+* Insights
+* Challenges
+* Puzzles
+* Appreciations
+* Action Items

+Have a strong signal to end:

+* For example, one person says 3, 2, 1, then everyone claps

 <h2><a name="documentation">For technology projects</a></h2>